Ya’ll, the time has finally come! It is classroom reveal time, so join me on a tour around my middle school classroom.

 This is the most colorful area of the room.
 I love my objective board area set up.
 The homework section is high enough for every student can see it.
 I have plenty of space to write one or two objectives.
 And my opening routine section is on point.
 Everything should be printed on neon card stock.
 Amiright?!
 Also, let us not forget about my sentence stem speech bubbles.

 Here is my small group space.
 It is situated right in the center of class.
 At this point, you should know that I love Ikea.
 These stools are from Ikea and are around $5 a chair.
+(Update: my coworkers uses these from Amazon.)
 I use an Ikea cart that is on casters to wheel around me.
 I have reference charts and multiplication charts in page protectors and hooked onto the cart using binder clips and rings.
 The cart also holds whiteboards, markers, and erasers.
 Whiteboards keep small group students engaged.
 Fraction strips and tiles are on the bottom shelf.

 This area of the room is where I teach my introduction to new material.
 I use this whiteboard space that is taped off with washi tape to record points for each class or any missing work.
 My vertical number line is from Math=Love.
 Also, this eraser is a game changer.
 The hand signals can be found here and is one of the routines and procedures that is a must teach for middle school.